14 Things that Happen When You Start a Beginner Weight-Lifting Workout

 You probably won’t lose weight

-You’ll be disappointed if you use the number on the scale to gauge the success of a strength training workout.
-Muscle weighs more than fat, so even though you’ll look leaner, you might not actually lose weight, says Steven McDaniels, certified personal trainer and director of fitness and athletics at Beacon College.
+You’ll be disappointed if you use the number on the scale to gauge the success of a weight lifting workout.
+Muscle weighs more than fat, so even though you’ll look leaner, you might not actually lose weight, says Steven McDaniels, certified personal trainer and director of fitness and athletics at Beacon College in Leesburg, Florida.
 “You may not see a change in weight, but you will likely see a change in how clothing fits,” he says.
 He recommends looking to body weight percentage instead of weight if you like to go by the numbers.
-Find out how often you should weigh yourself.

 You’ll want to go shopping